Alessandr095/Husk/README.md

 ### Unfixed bugs.

-- no unfixed bugs.
+- No unfixed bugs.

   ### Deployment

-  - Husk is deployed on GitHub Pages.
+  Husk is deployed on GitHub Pages.

   - Steps to deploy :
   - Navigate to the settings tab
   - got to source section and select master branch